rikichiman/Aveger-Moving-AVG/README.md

 # Aveger
 Aveger is a command line tool made with Node.js
 There is also a Python verion :))

 ## Goal
   - Calculate, for every minute, a moving average of the translation delivery time for the last X minutes.

+## How it works
+  - It uses the concept of sliding window
+  - The window data content changes in real time while reading data stream line by line from the input file
+  - The window data size never exceed the size value passed from the command line argument

 # Installation
 #### Node.js